- Here you can compare leading managed currency providers

 - We will provide you with performance reports of managed FX providers

 - Performance Reports are completely free and there is no obligation to make a deposit

 - Complete just one form to receive multiple performance reports

 Looking For Low Minimum Managed Forex Accounts ?

-I am looking at another managed forex account with a low minimum entry point of $5,000 dollars.
-Cutting the minimum by 50% ($5,000) is fantastic news for potential investors.
-It enables them to dip their toes in the water to see how the account performs before possibly investing more money into the account.
+I am looking at another managed forex account with a low minimum entry point of $1,000 dollars.
+By reducing the minimum by 90% ($9,000), it is fantastic news for potential investors because it enables them to dip their toes in the water to see how the account performs before possibly investing more money into the account.

 The great thing about this account is the way it performs.
-The trading history of the trader is superb and he has proved his ability for a long time.
-His previous year’s profit exceeded well over 600% and he has a super low performance fee of 15%.
+They have a four year trading history which is an obvious sign that the trader is superb and they have has proved their ability for a long time.

-I am not investing into this account for the time being because I want to see it in action for a while, to see if it continues to perform the way it has been over the last couple of years.
-You can follow its progress by clicking on the link above.
-You can also enter your email address so that when I have more information, I will send out some details to you.
+I was trying to invest in all providers that I write a review about, however, am not investing into this account for the time being because I want to see it in action for a while, to see if it continues to perform the way it has been over the last few years.

 I don’t understand why more managed forex companies don’t lower their minimum opening limit.
 It makes total sense to me.
 They would get a lot more clients start an account with them, they could prove that they are a quality company which would give the client the confidence to add more funds to their account.